Kinoma/KPR-examples/README.md

 <x-app-info id="tabs.example.kinoma.marvell.com"><span class="uiSample mobileSample"></span></x-app-info>

-This mobile framework example demonstrates how to build a tabbed UI screen.
+This MobileFramework example demonstrates how to build a tabbed UI screen.
 Each tab opens a different style pane.
-The tabs are placed in the screen footer area and built using the mobile framework screen's TabFooter object and skinned using the default sample theme tab skins.
-The tab-to-tab transition is managed by the mobile framework TabListSwapTransition.
+The tabs are placed in the screen footer area and built using the MobileFramework screen's TabFooter object and skinned using the default sample theme tab skins.
+The tab-to-tab transition is managed by the MobileFramework TabListSwapTransition.
 You can customize the tab look and behaviors by replacing and/or overriding these objects.
-For example, you can use the mobile framework screen's TabLine object to implement a tab bar that can be placed anywhere on the screen and without icons.
+For example, you can use the MobileFramework screen's TabLine object to implement a tab bar that can be placed anywhere on the screen and without icons.

 <div style="clear:both; margin-bottom: 16px;"></div>
 ***